 Unless your balance and stability are off.

 But even then, it’s a temporary problem.
 Because each time when you carry a heavy load, you get really stronger.
-And you balance improves too.
+And your balance improves too.

 So If you find that you can’t get this stability, just lower the weight.
 And over time you will be fine.

-This only depends on your strength.
-There is no number, or special formula, like BMI, that says what range you should be at.
+(There is no number, or special formula, like BMI, that says what range you should be at.)